Bridge-and-quays

 • relief is available for capital expenditure in respect of furniture, fixtures and equipment

-• various capital gain tax reliefs are available on disposals of FHLs.
+• various capital gain tax reliefs are available on disposals of FHLs (including business asset disposal relief).

-If your property business can be reformed to meet the FHL rules, you could benefit from these tax rules.
-Landlords should review the status of their properties prior to the end of the tax year, to see if there are any reasonable steps they can take to meet the FHL status for the 2022/23 tax year.
+Landlords should review the status of their properties prior to the end of the tax year, to see if there are any reasonable steps, they can take to meet the FHL status for the 2023/24 tax year.

 Property income allowance - The tax-free property allowance of £1,000 can be claimed instead of deducting rental expenses if this is more beneficial.

-Pension contributions - Making pension contributions can be an effective pre-year end planning tool to decrease the years income tax payable.
-For some, they are also able to recoup their personal allowance, giving relief up to 60%.
+Pension contributions - Making pension contributions can be an effective pre-year end planning tool to decrease the year’s income tax payable.
+For some with income over £100,000, they are also able to recoup their personal allowance, giving relief up to 60%.

 Charitable donations - Making charitable donations can also be an effective pre-year end planning tool to decrease the years income tax payable.

-You may consider bringing forward the payment of income ahead of 6 April 2023, before the reduction of the additional rate tax band.
+You may also wish to consider bringing forward the payment of income ahead of 6 April 2024, if you anticipate your income to increase in the next year.

 Holding property in a family investment company - The restriction in the loan interest relief for income tax purposes has meant, to remain financially viable, some landlords have used companies to hold rental property.
 This has a number of benefits including a lower rate of tax on rental profits.
 You should review whether a company could be right for you.
 More detail can be found here: Family Investment Companies.

-Future Capital Gains Tax rate changes - The capital gains tax annual exemption is decreasing from £12,300 to £6,000 from 6 April 2023, and further decreasing to £3,000 from 6 April 2024.
+Future Capital Gains Tax rate changes - The capital gains tax annual exemption is decreasing from £6,000 to £3,000 from 6 April 2024.
 You may consider accelerating the disposal of chargeable assets before the reduction to the annual exemption.

 Corporate Landlords